 The relative flatness of this bar compared to others means it’s better for men with broader chests or just huge mofos in general who have way more “width” than the average Skinny Yoked reader.

-- The Cannon Curl perfectly supports your elbows and enables you to keep the correct posture during curls.
+- BEST DESIGN - The Cannon Curl perfectly supports your elbows and enables you to keep the correct posture during curls.
 Our design properly mimics using a preacher curl system and prevents users from "cheating" during bicep curls.
 Users immediately notice proper bicep isolation when curling with the Cannon Curl.